hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 # The FOR UPDATE Clause

-The `FOR UPDATE` clause obtains a FOR UPDATE lock on all the selected rows.
+The `FOR UPDATE` clause obtains a FOR UPDATE lock on the selected rows.

 Any other SQL statement that tries to obtain a FOR UPDATE lock on one of these rows will wait (or timeout) for the lock to be released.
 The lock is automatically released when the transaction ends, either with